 Have you ever tried to make turkey meatloaf only to end up with a dry one?
 Check out this recipe and you'll never look back, you'll never believe the secret ingredient you can add to make a flavorful, moist turkey meatloaf.

 - Cut the avocado in half and scoop up the flesh in a deep bowl.
 Mash with a fork.
-If you have picky eaters you might want to mash it really well to eliminate visible clumps.

 - Add the ground turkey and lightly mix until incorporated

 - Shape meat mixture on a piece of parchment paper or aluminum foil then left and place into your baking pan.
 Bake for 40-45 minutes.

 - In a small bowl mix the glaze ingredients then pour over the meatloaf.
 Return to oven for 10 more minutes.